 In response to an FWI query, a TfL spokesperson said: “We have been informed that (independent regulator) the Advertising Standards Authority is undertaking an investigation into recent adverts from Wahed.
 We have therefore paused all current and future advertisements from the company until the outcome of this investigation is known.”

-TfL’s decision to cancel the ads suggests that there is a limit to how far Islamists can go in their campaign to promote divisiveness and isolationism in U.K.’s Muslim community.
+TfL’s decision to pause the ads suggests that there is a limit to how far Islamists can go in their campaign to promote divisiveness and isolationism in U.K.’s Muslim community.
 The controversy also highlights the hypocrisy of Islamists enjoying the fruits of England’s economy even as they attack its capitalist underpinnings.